AguaClara/Fluoride_Gravity-DEPRECATED/Spring 2019/Spring 2019 Report.md

 **Figure 25:** The pH of the independently mixed solution was also estimated to be 8 using a pH strip.

-Both the independently mixed solution and solution collected from the flocculator had the same pH value, which rules out the difference in pH potentially altering the mechanics of red dye, but the Fluoride Gravity team will verify this result using more sensitive pH strips or a pH meter.
+Both the independently mixed solution and solution collected from the flocculator had the same pH value, which ruled out the difference in pH potentially altering the mechanics of red dye, but the Fluoride Gravity team will verify this result using more sensitive pH strips or a pH meter.

 When the apparatus was tested again with newly created red dye solution, the problem of small red dye flocs floating to the surface of the water in the sedimentation tube did not reoccur.
 This result seemed to be an anomaly.